James Meehan (surveyor)

 James Meehan (1774 – 21 April 1826) was an Irish Australian explorer and surveyor.

 Meehan was born in Ireland, in Shinrone, County Offaly, in 1774.
-He was declared a rebel and given a life sentence in a trial after the Rebellion of 1798 and was one of a number of political prisoners who arrived in Australia on the Friendship in February 1800.
+He was declared a rebel and given a life sentence in a trial after the Rebellion of 1798 and arrived in Australia on the Friendship in February 1800.
 He came under the assumed name James Mahon.
-Two months later he became an assistant to Charles Grimes, the surveyor-general, and went with him to explore the Hunter River in 1801.
-He was also with Grimes on the expedition to explore King Island and Port Phillip in the summer of 1802–3.
-Grimes had a leave of absence from August 1803 to go to England, and during his absence for about three years, Meehan did much of his work with the title of assistant-surveyor.
+He became an assistant to surveyor-general Charles Grimes and accompanied him on a number of expeditions.
+Meehan acted as assistant-surveyor while Grimes was absent for about three years.
 On Grimes' return in 1806 and in appreciation for his work, he was given a pardon for his political crimes.
-In October 1805, Governor King directed him to trace the course of the Nepean to the southward a little beyond Mount Taurus, and in October 1807 Meehan prepared his plan of Sydney, (which was later used as the basis for the Old Sydney Town theme park).
+He developed a plan of Sydney in 1807 (which was later used as the basis for the Old Sydney Town theme park).

-In 1812, Governor Macquarie sent him to Tasmania with instructions to remeasure the whole of the farms granted by former governors and himself.
+In 1812, he was sent to Tasmania to survey the land.
 His 1811 map of Hobart contains detailed information on the early settlement.
-He accompanied Hamilton Hume in some explorations in southern New South Wales in 1816, when Lake George was discovered, and in 1818 Meehan was appointed deputy surveyor-general.
+Meehan was appointed deputy surveyor-general in 1818.
 It was around this time that he named the settlement of Goulburn after Henry Goulburn, the Under-Secretary for War and the Colonies.

-He endeavoured in this year without success to find a practicable road over the Shoalhaven River so that communication might be opened up with Jervis Bay, but continuing his efforts early in 1820 he went through some very difficult country after crossing the river from the east, and then connecting with his 1818 track.

-In 1822, he resigned his position and was granted a pension of £100 a year in 1823.
-He died on 21 April 1826.
-He was a most capable and industrious official, and though he does not rank among the leading explorers, he did some very valuable work while carrying out his duties during the first 20 years of the nineteenth century.

 He was a leader of the Catholic Church in Sydney, chairing the meeting in 1820 which began the raising of funds for a church.
 He was largely responsible for choosing the site, on which St Mary's Cathedral now stands.